 Do you know how much your government health insurance covers?
 Chances are, it doesn’t cover all the medical, dental or other health-care costs you might face throughout your life.

-It’s clear that our health affects our wealth.
-But what can you do to protect your income and your savings from unexpected health-care expenses?
+None of these options seem like an ideal solution.
+But what can you do to help protect your family, your income and your savings from unexpected health-care expenses?
 Luckily, there are various types of health insurance that can help.

-Whether you’re working or retired, here’s a look at four types of health insurance for any stage of your life.
+Whether you’re working and raising a family or retired, here’s a look at four types of health insurance for any stage of your life.

 Here's a quick comparison of the four kinds of health insurance – personal health insurance, disability insurance, critical illness insurance and long-term care insurance.
 We’ll look at what they cover, when and how they pay, and who should consider them.

 |Personal health insurance*||Disability insurance*||Critical illness insurance*||Long-term care insurance*|

 |What it covers||Medical, dental and other healthcare expenses not covered or not fully covered by your provincial or employer plan.||Replacement of part of your income if you can't work.||Expenses related to coping with and recovering from a covered critical illness||Cost of your care over an extended period.|